Threat Assessment and Management Tools

 It has been recognized that the most effective threat assessment and management practice is informed by structured professional judgment.
 Threat Assessment and Management professionals are therefore encouraged to use structured evaluative devices or procedures to inform their practice [see Guidelines for more information].

-It is fully acknowledged that the following categories are not mutually exclusive, but this is reflective of the practice of threat assessment and management; pigeonholing issues into one theme or are of concern is neither appropriate nor necessary.
-There will therefore be duplication of papers, tools, and/or training programs across the category pages.
+We have listed the tools under our threat categories.
+It is fully acknowledged that these categories are not mutually exclusive, but this is reflective of the practice of threat assessment and management; pigeonholing issues into one theme or area of concern is neither appropriate nor necessary.
+There will therefore be duplication across the category pages.
 The categories or themes therefore merely provide an initial signposting for where members may wish to begin their search for useful and relevant information on any topic.

 Core Principles of Threat Assessment and Management